amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 ## Verify and enable the Conditional Access Policies
 Review the Conditional Access Policies and enable them using the Azure Portal.

+TO DO: Recommend which ones should be turned on.

+## Assign delegate administrators for each mission
+Delegate administrators are Mission admins with Azure AD permissions.
+They will not have any privileges by default, so any access should be manually assigned.

+### Add delegates to security groups
+So each Mission can manage their own admin users and groups, an administrator for each Mission should be added to the privileged access groups created by the configuration script for each mission.
+- RBAC-GroupAdmins-MISSION
+- UserAdmin-MISSION

+### Add Access Package Catalog Owners
+If Entitlements Management will be used, assign the delegate as owner of the Access Package Catalog created for the new mission:
+1. Sign in to the Azure Portal as a Global Administrator.
+2. Select **Identity Governance** from the left navigation pane.
+3. Select **Catalogs** under **Entitlements Management** from the left navigation pane.
+4. Select the catalog for each mission.
+5. Select **Roles and administrators** and then **Add catalog owner**.
+6. Assign the delegate admin for the mission.
+7. Repeat steps 4-6 for each mission.

+### Application Developers
+The Application Developers role is not scoped to an Administrative Unit.
+This role lets an application developer create app registrations and service principals.
+Assign users to the privileged access group `Application Developers MLZ-Core` so they are eligible to request this permission.

 ## Optional Configuration
 This section is not applicable for Azure Platform tenants ([Type 2](/MLZ-Identity-AzureADSetup/doc/MLZ-Common-Patterns.md#type-2-mlz-deployed-to-standalone-azure-platform-tenant)).